ocamllabs/compiler-hacking/blog/_posts/2013-09-17-compiler-hacking-july-2013.md

 The `open` operation on modules can make it difficult for readers of a program to see where particular names are introduced, so its use is sometimes discouraged.
 The basic feature of making names available without a module prefix is rather useful, though, so various new features (including [local opens][local-open], [warnings for shadowing][open-warnings], and [explicit shadowing][open-bang]) have been introduced to tame its power.
 Stephen looked at adding a further feature, making it possible to open modules under a particular signature, so that `open M : S` will introduce only those names in `M` that are specified with `S`.
 There's an [initial prototype][open-sig-tree] already, and we're looking forward to seeing the final results.

 The second language feature of the evening was support for infix operators (such as the List constructor, `::`) for user-defined types, a feature that is definitely not in any way motivated by envy of Haskell.
-Mike's [prototype implementation][https://github.com/mcclurmc/ocaml/tree/infix-constructors] is available, and there's an [additional patch][infix-pull-request] that brings it closer to completion.
+Mike's [prototype implementation][infix-constructor-tree] is available, and there's an [additional patch][infix-pull-request] that brings it closer to completion.

 ### Next session